The Human Bridge: A Call to Integration

 I wrote this book of geometric analysis to reveal that Leonardo employed consistent, underlying controlling geometry that anchored not just

-the physical form (especially the eyes) of his subjects, but the human spiritual forms (often the third eye).
+the physical form (especially the eyes) of his subjects, but the human spiritual forms (often the heart or third eye).

 I believe that his golden ratio based geometry is what makes his work so subconsciously and transcendentally beautiful.